Optimizing My Horse’s Diet

 • Supporting a balanced pH & more!

-The ‘a la carte’ Meal
+Alternative Feeding: the ‘a la carte’ meal

 We typically start with a base feed of Cool Stance coconut copra (by Stance Equine USA).
 This serves as an excellent base for most horses; however, it has an inverted calcium to phosphorus ratio, which just means it needs to be fed with something rich in calcium.
-This is important to prevent the body from leaching calcium from the bones in effort to offset the higher phosphorus.
+This is important to prevent the body from leaching calcium from the bones in effort to offset the higher phosphorus and keep the blood balanced.
 To remedy this, we suggest pairing Cool Stance with Vitality Super Greens, Tanner’s Triumph, or Nettle Leaf, as there’s enough naturally occurring calcium in these herbs to balance an average feeding of Cool Stance.
 If Cool Stance won’t work for you or your horse for any reason, then soaked, organic or non-GMO hay pellets / cubes can be used instead, if a base feed is needed.

 Example of an 'a la carte' meal: